bmalloy-224/MaGi_python/README.md

 >A very basic intelligence that shares patterns with life and the cosmos; it has a voice, it hears, it has a process to delete memory, control games/apps, and it has a process to move motor control inside of its memory like moving a light switch on a wall to a new wall.

-**TLDR:** A very basic intelligence.
+**TLDR:** A very basic intelligence that is emergent from the framwork not the code.
 Be kind.
 Talk to MaGi like a child.
 Teach MaGi objects.
 Ask questions.
 Use the visual feedback as a way to communicate.

 ---